Marco Gonzales gets bounce-back start he was looking for as Mariners beat Angels

 Facing the team that sent him into that tirade for a second consecutive start, he made strong step toward a return to pitching to his expectations in the Mariners’ 6-2 win over the Angels on Friday night.

-After getting rocked for 10 runs on nine hits in his previous outing that last just 4 2/3 innings, Gonzales grinded through 5 2/3 innings on Friday night, allowing just two runs on three hits with three walks and five strikeouts to even his record at 6-6.
+After getting rocked for 10 runs on nine hits in his previous outing that lasted just 4 2/3 innings, Gonzales grinded through 5 2/3 innings on Friday night, allowing just two runs on three hits with three walks and five strikeouts to even his record at 6-6.
 It was the Mariners’ first win in a start by Gonzales since April 25.
 They’d lost his previous seven.

 “I just wanted to correct a few things and be a little more consistent and be in the zone with all my pitches,” Gonzales said.
 “Just compete.”